haimbilia/BuyHub/readme.txt

     => 057264 - Admin: "Link to" field is not working while clicking on it and UI is also not correct on the "Badges request" section
     => 057261 - Admin: "Invalid Request" error is showing while clicking on the "Link" field after selecting "link type" in the Ribbons
-    => 057258 - Admin: Back button linking is not correct for the Ribbons functionality
+    => 057258 - Admin: Back button linking is not correct for the Ribbons functionality => 057257 - Seller: Blank Confirmation message is showing while deleting the Product from the ribbon

 New Features:
     => Admin shipped products listing page